 Fibromyalgia pain is constant and spreads across the whole body, making every day a considerable challenge.
 If you have fibromyalgia, help from the Centers for Pain Control and Vein Care team could make a tremendous difference in your life.
-At their offices in Hobart, LaPorte, Munster, and Valparaiso, Indiana, the experienced pain management physicians use a combination of physical therapies and other non-surgical treatments to reduce the pain and other symptoms fibromyalgia causes.
+At their offices in Hobart, LaPorte, Munster, and Valparaiso, Indiana, the experienced pain management physicians use non-surgical treatments to reduce the pain and other symptoms fibromyalgia causes.
 Call the Centers for Pain Control and Vein Care office nearest you today to find out more or book an appointment using the online form.

 Fibromyalgia causes continual pain across most or all of the body.
 The pain can affect muscles, bones, joints, and connective tissues, making you feel like you've had a traumatic accident, although there’s no visible damage.

 As well as widespread pain, fibromyalgia typically causes cognitive problems that are known as "fibro fog."
 You might have trouble with your memory, struggle to concentrate, and find it hard to think through problems.
 Chronic fatigue and difficulty sleeping are also common symptoms.

 Many patients with fibromyalgia also have additional issues, which might include: